NASA-IMPACT/veda-data-pipelines/README.md

 ## Dataset Worfklows

-The `dataset-workflows/` directory includes pre-defined workflows for data ingest, processing and publication.
-Each dataset will have it's own workflow which should be documented and repeatable for other developers.
+The `dataset-workflows/` directory includes scripts and cloud deployments for data ingest, processing and publication workflows.
+Each dataset managed by this repository should have it's own sub-directory within dataset-workflows.
+Ech workflow should be documented and repeatable for other developers.
 Dataset workflows fall into 2 categories:

-* Manual: Small, one time ingests (100 files or less) may be processed manually.
+* Manual workflows: Small, one time ingests (100 files or less) may be processed manually.
 Example: Black Marble Nightlights data for Hurricanes Ida and Maria.
-* Cloud:
+* Cloud workflows:
     * Large scale ingests will require cloud resources for monitoring, scaling and long-running processes.
 Example: HLS.
     * Small scale ingests which are ongoing or require automation.
 Example: Facebook COG generation triggered by new data in `s3://dataforgood-fb-data/`

-Each dataset has it's own directory in `dataset-workflows` with documentation on how data ingest and publish runs.
-Optionally, datasets may have suffixes for the tool used to run the ingest and publish, for example `dataset-workflows/hls-cdk` would include cdk for deploying the HLS pipeline for publishing HLS STAC records.
+As noted, each dataset has it's own directory in `dataset-workflows` with documentation and code for data ingest, processing and publish.
+Not all steps are necessary for all wokflows.
+Optionally, datasets may have suffixes to indicate the tool used to run the ingest and publish.
+For example `dataset-workflows/hls-cdk` would include cdk for deploying the HLS pipeline for publishing HLS STAC records.

 ## Lambdas